BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Release planning
 - Release 1
+  - Complete all research spikes associated with the project components
   - Communicate with TPM hardware
 - Release 2
   - Verify trust of a KVM hypervisor